 The Real Deal on Beauty Sleep

 The obvious problem is that you will look tired.
 Energy-wise you’ll appear “flat” onscreen.
-From birth we have been conditioned to look at faces (your viewer will tend to focus on your face) – and since your face will take up the majority of screen space in your video presentation, any tiredness, under-eye circles or lackluster skin tone will appear magnified on-screen – signalling your level of vitality to your viewer (important if you are selling lifestyle products/services via video).
+From birth we have been conditioned to look at faces (your viewer will tend to focus on your face) – and since your face will take up the majority of screen space in your video presentation, any tiredness, under-eye circles, or lackluster skin tone will appear magnified on-screen – signalling a lack of vitality to your viewer (important if you are selling lifestyle products/services via video).

 But it’s more than just “looking tired.”
 A study published in the British Medical Journal photographed adults before and after sleep deprivation.
 Observers judged the people in the sleep-deprived images as being less healthy and less attractive than the comparison photos.

 In summary – science has proven that your viewers can definitely tell when you are tired, and they will rate you as being less attractive on screen, than when you have had a good night’s sleep.

 It’s essential for good health, a calm mind, and looking your best that you do your best to commit to practising regular sleep hygiene and that you get at least 7-8 hours of quality sleep every night – especially if you are filming your video presentation the following day!

 In your video presentations, you are typically framed in a medium – close shot.
 This means you’ll need to think carefully about how you want to present yourself, your message, your brand, your vibe, and your essence onscreen.
 Especially if you want to manage those vital few seconds that form the basis of a quality first impression and viewer experience.

 How do You Want to be Perceived by your Target Audience?